 It's important to note that the specific steps and requirements for the licensure exam may vary depending on the organization and state in which you plan to practice as a phlebotomist.

-Overall it may take anywhere between 4 to 8 months to become a phlebotomist and up to a year with certifications and licensing.
-Start a rewarding career in healthcare and make an impact on the lives of others.
-Take a step closer by finding phlebotomy schools near you!
+Overall, it may take anywhere from 4 to 8 months to become a phlebotomist and up to a year with certifications and licensing.
+Start a rewarding career in healthcare and make an impact on the lives of others!

 Fel is a student support representative who guides enrollees to the right program and answers their queries.
 She's committed to helping students and takes pride in her work.
 In her free time, she enjoys sightseeing and hanging out with loved ones.